-In this article, learn what an ice burn is, what the symptoms and causes are, and how to treat ice burns.
+In this article, learn what an ice burn is, what the symptoms and causes are, and how to treat ice burns on the skin.

 What is an ice burn?

-Blood cells constrict, reducing blood flow and the amount of oxygen delivered to the area.
-Blood clots can form, further restricting oxygen flow.
-Bleeding may occur if the cold temperature affects blood-clotting proteins.
+The cold causes blood vessels to constrict, reducing blood flow and the amount of oxygen delivered to the affected area.
+This can lead to blood clots, further limiting oxygen flow.
+In severe cases, bleeding may occur if the cold disrupts blood-clotting proteins.

 Ice burn symptoms

 Ice burns on skin usually look like other types of burn, such as sunburn.
-A burn from ice can also cause the following symptoms:
+The symptoms of ice burn vary depending on the severity of condition.
+They can cause symptoms such as:

 What causes an ice burn?

-Ice burns are typically caused by ice or cold packs being pressed directly against the skin when treating an injury or sore muscles.
+Ice burns often occur when ice or cold packs are applied directly to the skin while treating an injury or sore muscles.
+Learn more about hot and cold therapy for injuries.

 How to treat an ice burn